aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Send Email with Attachment Java Using Aspose.Email
+# Send HTML Email Java with Attachments Using Aspose.Email

 ## Introduction

-If you need to **send email with attachment java**, you’ve come to the right place.
-In modern Java applications—whether you’re building reporting tools, notification services, or automated workflows—being able to programmatically create an email, attach files, and even export it as an MSG file is a valuable skill.
+If you need to **send HTML email java** with one or more attachments, you’ve come to the right place.
+Modern Java applications—whether you’re building reporting tools, notification services, or automated workflows—often require the ability to programmatically create rich‑HTML emails, attach files, and optionally export the message as an MSG file for later use.
 This tutorial walks you through Aspose.Email for Java, showing you how to **attach multiple files java**, **create email message java**, and **export email to msg format** without relying on an external SMTP server.

 **What You’ll Learn**
 - How to set up Aspose.Email for Java in a Maven project